yuvaly0/yuvaly0.github.io/_posts/hevd-writeups/2020-09-15-hevd-writeups.md

 * [Double Fetch](https://yuvaly0.github.io/2020/09/15/hevd-writeups.html#double-fetch)

 ## Non Paged Pool Overflow
-This bug will occur when writing too much data to a buffer, in this case, the buffer is in the non paged pool.
+This bug will occur when writing data passed the end of a buffer, in this case, the buffer is in the non paged pool.

 For example, a function receives a buffer and just copies it to her buffer without checking its length.